jtallant/justintallant.com/src/Comments/readme.md

 1. Add the database to gitignore
 1. run a command on your server to create the file
 1. different db connection for local comments and production comments

+## Notes
+* Put your icon image in public/img/author.jpg